 How can you access and correct your personal information at GYHSAC?

 We will take reasonable steps to ensure your personal information held by us is accurate, up-to-date and complete.
 However, the personal information we hold may not be complete due to planned and periodic destruction, or when an extract of personal information is adequate for the intended purpose.
 From time-to-time, we will ask you to verify your personal information held by GYHSAC is correct and up-to-date.
 You may also request that we correct or update your information, and you should make such requests in writing to email@example.com

 You have the right to access and correct your personal information.

 GYHSAC acknowledges patients may request access to their medical records.
-We require you to put this request in writing addressed to the practice manager and GYHSAC will respond within 30 days.
+We require you to put this request in writing addressed to the Clinic Support Manager and GYHSAC will respond within 30 days.
 There may be a cost for us to provide hard copies of any documents, this cost would be minimal.

 How can you lodge a privacy related complaint, and how will the complaint be handled at GYHSAC?

+If you have a problem, query or complaint about the way in which we collect, use or disclose individuals’ personal information, please contact us using the contact details below.
 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing.
-We will then attempt to resolve it in accordance with our resolution procedure.
-All complaints or concerns will be responded to within 30 days, below are the contact details;
+We will then attempt to resolve these concerns in accordance with our resolution procedure.
+All complaints or concerns will be responded to within 30 days.

 1 Bukki Rd, Yarrabah, Qld,4871.